 There aren’t as many specific points of interest on this trail, but I feel that the natural beauty here gets to shine on its own without the distractions of them either.
 The landscapes here are the draw, and you can just focus on the scenery.

-That being said, there are a few things to experience as your walking along; the Mystic canyon takes you a little lower, and you’ll notice a temperature drop as you walk through the trees surround by walls on either side.
+That being said, there are a few things to experience as your walking along; the Mystic canyon takes you a little lower, and you’ll notice a temperature drop as you walk through the trees surrounded by walls on either side.
 Don’t worry claustrophobics, it’s not that narrow.

 One thing to note is the hike to the canyon is elevated, but the reward is the cooler temps, so bring some trekking poles to help distribute your weight on your climb up.
 If you’re unfamiliar with poles learn more in this post.